 All women; in abusive relationships, within the grasp of addiction, or mental illness, and those who are not, are the furthest from weak or people in need of saving you will ever find.
 They love harder, fight harder, endure struggles better, and know what happiness is deeper than you can imagine.
 They are not anything near what we remember them as.
-Woman in the beginning of abusive relationships are not scared, shameful, too prideful, or meagerly surviving, they are suffering, they are fighting, and they are standing up.
+Woman in the beginning of such relationships are not scared, shameful, too prideful, or meagerly surviving, they are suffering, they are fighting, and they are standing up.

 They shouldn’t have too, you’re right, especially not alone.